Broadcasts & Automations Performance

 -

-Dashboard Reports: Reports for each message delivered.
-It provides flexible and interactive dashboards with clear performance views and easy customization.
+Dashboard Reports: Reports for each message delivered, with flexible and interactive dashboards, clear performance views, and easy customization.
 Navigation is intuitive and familiar, accessed from within the main Dashboard interface using drop-down menus and tabs.

 -